LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 > I've had users tell me that sometimes they get a phone call or a letter through saying "you can't have this service because you didn't send your paperwork" and they have to send trails and trails of emails that prove that they **did** send that paperwork

+One user, who had both physical and mental disabilities, had told them of his struggles to concentrate on forms and telephone calls, so he had a preference to using emails so he could take his time to understand and respond.
+He had very clear views on online chat;

+> "Those online chat things should go to prison in Russia and never come back because every time I try and speak to someone on these online chats they can never help me with what I need they're always just giving me a contact number or someone to get in touch with"

 ### Preston

 Ian Heslop had conducted interviews at Preston and had identified many of the same issues as the research in Redditch.